Rakky0807/Online-voting-system/README.md

 2)Run the index.html file in the frontend directory with your browser.

-3)Use the following credentials to test:
+3)Use the following credentials to test(note that each user can only vote once!):

 a)username => 'user1' password => 'pass123'